-This study is the result of the master's thesis in Midwifery approved by the Research Vice-Chancellor of Mashhad University of Medical Sciences .Hereby, the authors would like to thank the Research Council and Ethics Committee of Mashhad University of Medical Sciences for financial support of the research.
+This study is the result of the master's thesis in midwifery approved by the Research Vice-Chancellor of Mashhad University of Medical Sciences with project code 981625 .Hereby, the authors would like to thank the Research Council and Ethics Committee of Mashhad University of Medical Sciences for financial support of the research.
 Also, the colleagues of health and treatment centers and all the mothers who participated in this study are appreciated.